-WHEREAS, there are approximately 30,000 people living with ALS in the United States at any given time; and

-WHEREAS, ALS is no respecter of persons and strikes without regard to gender, race, income level, occupation or any other demographic; and
+WHEREAS, there are approximately 30,000 people living with ALS in the United States at any given time.
+ALS is no respecter of persons and strikes without regard to gender, race, income level, occupation or any other demographic;

-WHEREAS, there is no effective treatment or cure for ALS and it is difficult to diagnose.
-There is one FDA-approved drug that, in some cases, extends life for several months; and
+WHEREAS, there is no known cause for ALS.
+There is no effective treatment or cure for ALS and it is difficult to diagnose.
+There is one FDA-approved drug that, in some cases, extends life for several months;

-WHEREAS, promoting nationwide awareness and understanding of ALS is of great importance to the ALS community, which will launch a month-long series of awareness activities dedicated to the fight against ALS during the month of May, 2008;
+WHEREAS, promoting nationwide awareness and understanding of ALS is of great importance to the ALS community, which will launch a month-long series of awareness activities dedicated to the fight against ALS during the month of May 2010; and